Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 ~~~

 <p>
-    The command handler will also be massively simplified, since all what it
+    The command handler is also massively simplified, since all it
-    does is forward all the required information to the aggregate:
+    does is forwarding the required dependencies to the aggregate:
 </p>

 ~~~php